coscene-io/honeybee/README.md

     $ yarn test:watch   # run tests on changed files
     ```

-## License (Open Source)

-Honeybee follows an open core licensing model.
-Most functionality is available in this repository, and can be reproduced or modified per the terms of the [Mozilla Public License v2.0](/LICENSE).

 ## :star: Credits

 Honeybee originally began as a fork of [Foxglove Studio](https://github.com/foxglove/studio), an open-source project developed by [Foxglove](https://foxglove.dev/).